civicrm/civicrm-cxn-rpc/doc/proxy.md

 A *CiviConnect application* **must** be accessible on the public Internet.

 A *CiviCRM site* **should** be accessible on the public Internet.
-This ensures that constituents can access the site (to make donations, sign up for newsletters, etc), and it enables applications to send updates to the site.
+This is typical.
+It ensures that constituents can access the site (to make donations, sign up for newsletters, etc), and it enables applications to send updates to the site.

-However, there are a few circumstances where a CiviCRM site is not be accessible on the public Internet, such as:
+However, there are a few circumstances where a CiviCRM site may not be accessible on the public Internet, such as:

  1. *Localhost*: A developer or designer works on a local test site before